SpikeInterface/spikeinterface/doc/modules/benchmark.rst

 This was a proof of concept of the modularity and benchmarks in spikeinterface.
 In summary, motion estimation is done in 3 steps : detect peaks, localize peaks and motion inference.
-For theses steps there are sevral possible methods, so combining and comparing performance was the main topic of this nichy paper.
+For theses steps there are sevral possible methods, so combining and comparing performance was the main topic of this niche paper.

 This paper was using on the :code:`mearec` package for generation and a previous version of spikeinterface for benchmark but re-generating the same figures should be pretty easy in the